usnationalarchives/digital-preservation/README.md

 # U.S. National Archives and Records Administration Digital Preservation Framework
-The National Archives and Records Administration is releasing its Digital Preservation Framework, which consists of a Risk and Prioritization Matrix and File Format Preservation Action Plans.
+The National Archives and Records Administration Digital Preservation Framework consists of a Risk and Prioritization Matrix and File Format Preservation Action Plans.

 ## Background
 The National Archives 2018–2022 Strategic Plan embraces the primacy of electronic records.
 Our vision is to ensure cutting-edge access to extraordinary volumes of government informa­tion and unprecedented engagement to bring greater meaning to the American experience.
 To do so, NARA must collaborate with other Federal agencies, the private sector, and the public to ensure records and archives thrive in a digital world.